genestack/user-tutorials/source/guide/using-genestack-sharing_include.rst

 .. image:: images/sharing_dialog.png
    :align: center

-Once you click the blue **Share** button, you will be prompted for your password, and then asked whether you would like to link the file into the group's shared folder.
+Once you click the blue **Share** button, you will be asked whether you would like to link the file into the group's shared folder.

 .. image:: images/sharing_with_link.png
    :align: center